mtumilowicz/kubernetes-workshop/README.md

 * Master (Control Plane)
     * decision-making components
     * is offered as a managed service
+    * components
+        * run as pods in the `kube-system` namespace
         * API Server (kube-apiserver)
             * provides the frontend to the Kubernetes control plane
                 * example
                     * checking the status of a pod
                     * scheduling a new workload
                     * modifying a resource
                     * registration of worker nodes
             * all other components interact through with it
                 * example
                     * kubelet (on worker nodes)
                     * controller-manager,
                     * external clients like kubectl
             * provides RESTful interface
             * authenticates and authorizes
         * Scheduler (kube-scheduler)
             * assigns Pods to Nodes
                 * tries to spread Pods across available nodes
                 * doesn't enforce strict Pod spreading rules
                     * unless specific affinity or anti-affinity rules are applied
                         * example
                             * affinity: run on nodes labeled as having SSD disks
                             * anti-affinity: not run on nodes labeled as having a GPU
                     * most Kubernetes platforms enable default Pod-spreading policies
                         * example: across multiple zones
             * scheduling is an optimization problem:
                 1. filtering
                     * goal: determine feasible placements (placements that meet given constraints)
                     * filters out the worker nodes that cannot host the pod for some reason
                         * example: CPU and Memory requests
                     * output: nodes on which pods can be scheduled
                         * length == 0 => pod will remain pending till this condition is remedied
                         * length == 1 => scheduling can occur without any actions
                         * length > 1 => moves to the next stages of scheduling
                 1. scoring
                     * goal: determine viable placements (feasible placements with the highest score)
                     * example of rules used for evaluation:
                         * node affinity and anti-affinity
                         * does the node have a container image already?
                             * no image => it will take time to pull it
                         * lower workload utilization will give you a higher result
                     * output: node with the highest score is selected for the scheduling of Pod
             * `topologySpreadConstraints`
                 * automatically spread workloads across different topologies
                     * example: nodes, zones, racks, regions
         * etcd
             * rationale: Kubernetes is distributed => it needs a distributed database
             * distributed key-value store
             * store all k8s data
                 * anything you might read from a `kubectl get xyz` command is stored in etcd
                 * any change you make via `kubectl create` will cause an entry in etcd to be updated
                 * any node crashing or process dying causes values in etcd to be changed
             * stores actual state of the system and the desired state of the system
                 * if diverge => reconciliation
             * provides events on changes happening to its keys
                 * exposed over the watch API
                 * Kubernetes uses it to monitor changes
                     * controllers (e.g., Deployment, ReplicaSet controllers)
                         * ensure that the cluster's actual state matches the desired state
         * Controller Manager (controller-manager)
             * resource that manages other resources
-        * comprises many resource controllers: replication controller, endpoints controller, namespace controller, etc
+            * contains many resource controllers: replication controller, endpoints controller, namespace controller, etc
             * compares current state to the desired state of its resources, and makes any changes necessary
                 * watches for changes in a specific Kubernetes resource using the watch API exposed by the api-server in a never-ending for loop called the control loop
             * use a label selector to identify the resources they manage
                 * simple key-value pairs
                 * used to loosely couple resources
                 * example
                     * Deployment's spec has a `selector.matchLabels` section
                     * PodSpec has a `metadata.labels` section
                     * reason: we need a way to reference Pod from the Deployment
                         * Pod object actually exists somewhat separately after creation
                     * why it cannot be referenced out of the box as PodSpec is part of Deployment?
                         * Pods may be needed in other objects
                             * in particular: network Service references Pod directly, not Deployment
 * Minion (Worker Node)
-    * components that execute the decisions made by Control Plane
+    * components
         ![alt text](img/worker-node.png)
     * Pod
         * a unit of compute, which runs on a single node in the cluster